Feakzzzzzzz/feakz-carsales/README.md

 # Car Sale Script

 Car Sale Script lets players sell their owned vehicles directly in the world using a for-sale sign.
-Sellers can list a vehicle, set a price, show contact details, and let buyers inspect or test drive the car before making an offer.
+Owners can list a vehicle, set a price, show contact details, and let buyers inspect or test drive the car before making an offer.

 The script is made for QB/QBX FiveM servers and uses ox resources for targeting, database access, and inventory support.